shettyprithvi/Neural-Networks/README.md

 # Neural-Networks
-Prediction using neural network model
+Implementation of math behind shallow neural network in MATLAB